Pumpkin

 No chocolate sauce, the dark is the plate design

-Thermo What?
+Thermo Wars?

 photo (9)

-Things being as they are, sometimes your choices for action are limited.
-Some people might decide to place the hot broth in the refrigerator because, “that’s surely better then leaving it out at room temperature.”
-The problem is not, whether or not the broth cools better in the fridge; but that the difference in heat reduction is miniscule, and does nothing more then condensate and heat your fridge.
 I still have people ask me about this and sometimes it’s nice to know the whys along with the actions.
 So if an ice bath is not an option for you, leave it on a cool dense surface and stir regularly to distribute heat and incorporate cool air.

 Chia For The Win